Bitboard: Processor use

-Pros
+Advantages

-Bitboard representations use parallel bitwise operations available on nearly all CPUs that complete in one cycle and are fully pipelined and cached etc. Nearly all CPUs have AND, OR, NOR, and XOR.
+Bitboard representations use parallel bitwise operations available on nearly all CPUs that complete in one cycle, and are typically among the fastest instructions (being fully pipelined and cached, as well as other CPU-specific optimizations).
+Nearly all CPUs have the AND, OR, NOR, and XOR operations.

 Furthermore, modern CPUs have instruction pipelines that queue instructions for execution.
 A processor with multiple execution units can perform more than one instruction per cycle if more than one instruction is available in the pipeline.
 Normal instruction sequences with branches may cause the pipeline to empty if a branch is mispredicted.
-Many bitboard operations require fewer conditionals and therefore increase pipelining and make effective use of multiple execution units on many CPUs.
+Many bitboard operations require fewer conditionals, increasing pipelining and making effective use of multiple execution units on many CPUs.

-CPUs have a bit width which they are designed toward and can carry out bitwise operations in one cycle in this width.
-So, on a 64-bit or more CPU, 64-bit operations can occur in one instruction.
+CPUs have a bit width, the number of completable bitwise operations in one cycle.
+On a 64-bit or larger CPU, 64-bit operations can therefore occur in one instruction.
 There may be support for higher or lower width instructions.
 Many 32-bit CPUs may have some 64-bit instructions and those may take more than one cycle or otherwise be handicapped compared to their 32-bit instructions.

 If the bitboard is larger than the width of the instruction set, multiple instructions will be required to perform a full-width operation on it.
-So a program using 64-bit bitboards would run faster on a 64-bit processor than on a 32-bit processor.
+A program using 64-bit bitboards would therefore run faster on a 64-bit processor than on a 32-bit processor.

-Cons
+Disadvantages

 Bitboard representations have much longer code, both source and object code.
 Long bit-twiddling sequences are technically tricky to write and debug.
-The bitboards themselves are sparse, sometimes containing only a single one bit in 64, so bitboard implementations are memory-intensive.
-Both these issues may increase cache misses or cause cache thrashing.
+This issue may increase cache misses or cause cache thrashing.

-If the processor does not have hardware instructions for 'first one' (or 'count leading zeros') and 'count ones' (or 'count zeros'), the implementation will be significantly handicapped, as these operations are extremely inefficient to code as assembly language loops.
+If the processor does not have hardware instructions for 'first one' (or 'count leading zeros') and 'count ones' (or 'count zeros'), the implementation will be significantly handicapped, as these operations are extremely inefficient to code as loops or other high-level constructs.

 Cache and memory use

-Pros
+Advantages

 Bitboards require more memory than piece-list board data structures, but are more execution efficient because many loop-and-compare operations are reduced to a single (or small number of) bitwise operation(s).
 For example, in mailbox, determining whether piece attacks space requires generating and looping through legal moves of piece and comparing the final space with space.
 With bitboards, the legal moves of piece are stored in a bitmap, and that map is ANDed with the bitmap for space.
 A non-zero result means that piece attacks space.